magriln/MATH-4640-Project/Project.md

 $$||U^{T}(U\Sigma V^{T}x - b)||^{2} = ||(\Sigma y - U^{T}b)||^{2}$$

 From this we can deduce that $x = Vy$ which is what we noted previously.
-Thus SVD provides a concrete method of solving least square problems.
+Thus SVD provides a concrete method of solving total least square problems.